qbabor4/Fractals/README.md

 # Fractals
-Web Aplication that alows you to change shape and color of fractal, with given inputs and HSV circle
+## Web Aplication that alows you to change shape and color of fractal with given inputs and HSV circle.